 Articles

-Lions Inept Performance Posted almost 11 years ago
+Lions Inept Performance Posted over 11 years ago

 The defeat against the Brumbies was sadly one of the most inept performances in Lions history.
 It will have little bearing on Saturday’s test match, but it showed the heavy downside of Gatland’s policy of cutting selection corners for the benefit of the test team.